-The ProImpact is made from recycled tires in a thoroughly environmentally-friendly process, which is great for those green runners out there.
+The ProImpact treadmill mats are made from recycled tires in a thoroughly environmentally-friendly process, which is great for those green runners out there.

 The key to reducing noise is those recycled tires.

-The material is the same one used in many gyms throughout the United States and involves a complicated process.
+The material of this heavy duty mat is the same one used in many gyms throughout the United States and involves a complicated process.